imanousar/AUTh/Microprocessors and peripherals/Traffic Lights Assembly AVR/README.md

 # Traffic Lights

-Lab exercise for controlling Traffic Lights of an intersection.
+Lab exercise for controlling Traffic Lights of an intersection with STK500 in Assembly.

 <br>
 <br>